-Search for classes at www.sdcce.edu, select Choose a class.
-Then select Fall 2021.
-Next, choose a subject from the drop down menu option.
-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.
-Beginning Pronunciation (ESLA 452) Introduces the sounds of letters and basic words.
-Learn and practice beginning pronunciation rules.
-Intermediate/Advanced Pronunciation (ESLA 453) Focuses on pronunciation rules and strategies for effective communication in professional and academic settings...
+Free Classes Search for classes at sdcce.edu, select Choose a class, then select Fall 2022.
+Next, select Continuing Education and choose a subject from the drop down menu option.
+ESL (English as a Second Language) Search online using subject: ESLA - English as a Second Language Courses in this program will be offered as On-Campus, Online with set meeting times, and Hyflex Beginning Pronunciation (ESLA 452) Introduces the sounds of letters and basic words.
+Learn and practice beginning pronunciation rules Intermediate/Advanced Pronunciation (ESLA 453) Focuses on pronunciation rules and strategies for effective communication in professional and academic settings ..
 Beginning Grammar (ESLA 454) Introduces basic grammar for speaking and writing.
 Practice using grammar in everyday situations.
 Intermediate/Advanced Grammar (ESLA 455) Focuses on intermediate and advanced grammar for various speaking and writing purposes.
 TRANSITION TO CAREER / TECHNICAL EDUCATION